scottyab/secure-preferences/README.md

 ##User password - (recommended)
-Passing in a password to the SecurePreferences constructor means the key is generated at runtime and *not* stored in the backing pref file.
+Using a password that the user types in that isn't stored elsewhere in the app passed to the SecurePreferences constructor means the key is generated at runtime and *not* stored in the backing pref file.

 ```java
         SharedPreferences prefs = new SecurePreferences(context, "userpassword", "my_user_prefs.xml");